• Skip to primary navigation

 Recipe Notes

-DON'T bother clean the food processor between making the crust and the filling.
+DON'T bother cleaning the food processor between making the crust and the filling.
 Save yourself a few minutes.
 The filling uses some of the same ingredients as the crust.

 I like rum best in the filling, I think rum highlights plums nicely.
-Amaretto can be used and really bring out the almond flavour.
+Amaretto to brings out the almond flavour.
 If you want to skip alcohol completely, or just don't have any on hand, add a bit of almond extract or vanilla extract and an equal amount of water to replace the rum.

 DON"T use ground almonds or almond flour in this recipe.
 You want to use sliced or slivered almonds and allow the food processor to do some of the work.
 You want some texture to the filling.